The Songs of Distant Earth: Plot summary

 In the intervening years, the colony on Thalassa loses contact with Earth due to the destruction of its communication abilities by a volcanic eruption 400 years after its founding.
-The giant radio dish is never repaired due to an ingrained tendency among the Thalassans to procrastinate.
 The Thalassans are therefore unaware of later developments on Earth, including crewed interstellar travel.
-Earth assumes the colony was either destroyed, or reverted to barbarism, due to the loss of contact.
+Earth assumes the colony was either destroyed or reverted to barbarism.

 More than 200 years after the end of Earth, the Magellan arrives at Thalassa, approaching the midpoint of its voyage to Sagan Two.
-Primarily, the objective is to replenish the ship's mammoth ice shield that had prevented micrometeors from damaging it during its interstellar journey.
+Primarily, the objective is to replenish the ship's mammoth ice shield that had prevented damage during its interstellar journey.
 Thalassa is the obvious choice for this operation, as 95% of the planet's surface is covered by water.
 However, it soon becomes apparent that the human colony there is still present and flourishing.
-Aboard the Magellan, several crew members are awakened by the ship to undertake the mission, while most of the 900,000 sleeping passengers remain in hibernation.
+Aboard the Magellan, several crew members are awakened to undertake the mission, while most of the 900,000 sleeping passengers remain in hibernation.
 Among the crew is Loren Lorenson, a young engineer, and Moses Kaldor, an eminent statesman.

-The arrival of the visitors from Earth is a monumental event for the easygoing Thalassans, who never expected to see or hear from any other human beings.
+The Thalassans, who never expected to see or hear from any other humans, are stunned.
 To the crew of the Magellan, it is a welcome surprise to meet the natives and sample the pleasures of a beautiful and hospitable planet.
-A tale of love and tragedy starts to develop as Loren and Mirissa quickly fall in love, a situation that demonstrates the different level of social mores between the two cultures.
-The Thalassans appear free from monogamy and sexual possessiveness, a situation that the lonely and troubled crew quickly find out.
+Loren and Mirissa quickly fall in love, tested by the different social mores of the two cultures.
+The Thalassans appear free from monogamy and "sexual possessiveness", a situation that the lonely and troubled crew quickly find out.

 Due to this and other aspects of the Thalassans' way of life, and the duration of the stay on the planet to repair the ship's ice shield, a small contingent of the Magellan crew quickly becomes disenchanted with the original objective of their mission to Sagan 2, leading to a threat of mutiny.